jak2030/recurse-coding-exercise/README.md

 make run_backend_dev
 ```

-You should be able to see a working example of the site in your favorite browser at [localhost:3000](http://localhost.3000).
+You should be able to see a working example of the site in your favorite browser on localhost at port 3000.

-## Repo Structure
+## What's in the repo?

 ### `/app`
 A React web app that `GET`s a single `/texts` endpoint.

 ### `/api`
-A Flask app that serves a single `GET` request and returns a single piece of "new legislation"
+A Flask app that serves a single `GET` request and returns a single "tweet".

 ### `/api/model`
 * A `train.py` script for reading in a list of sentences and writing a new Markov model.